Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 There becomes an imbalance.

-With less of the calming neurotransmitters and more of the brain chemicals and hormones meant to gear us up for fight or flight – it becomes harder to respond to experiences without stress and anxiety.
+With less calming neurotransmitters and more brain chemicals and hormones to gear you up for fight or flight, responding to experiences without stress and anxiety becomes harder.

 The stress response becomes a cycle.

-As an example – children that grow up in unsafe, abusive or stressful homes tend to produce less of the calming/feel-good neurotransmitters.
+Children who grow up in unsafe, abusive, or stressful homes tend to produce less of the calming/feel-good neurotransmitters, not only during childhood but also as adults.

 As these children grow up and become adults, they may remain in this stressed state – even if the original stressors are no longer there.

-If we feel/believe it is necessary to be “on guard” against potential threats – the brain and body will comply by producing the chemicals and hormones to protect itself.
+If you believe it is necessary to be "on guard" against potential threats – the brain and body will comply by producing the chemicals and hormones to protect you.

-Going fully into how the stress response works and the role of neurotransmitters on anxiety is beyond the scope of this article.
+Going in-depth into how the stress response works and the role of neurotransmitters on anxiety is beyond the scope of this article.

-If you're interested in learning more about how anxiety works, check out our in-depth article below:
+If you're interested in learning more about how anxiety works, check out our in-depth article:

 Correcting an Imbalance

-We shouldn't assume that we have a chemical imbalance just because we have anxiety – even though that seems to be a popular tactic among physicians and psychiatrists.
+You shouldn't assume that you have a chemical imbalance just because you have anxiety – even though that seems to be a popular tactic among physicians and psychiatrists.

 The truth is, as of right now, there is no accurate, reliable way to test the levels of neurotransmitters in the brain.
-So, until tests become available that can do this, the chemical imbalance theory is always going to be just that, a theory.
+So, until tests become available that can do this, the chemical imbalance theory will always be just that, a theory.

-That being said, if you are suffering from severe anxiety (and/or depression) to the point you can not function in life; a prescription medication, such as an antidepressant could be an effective option.
+That being said, if you suffer from severe anxiety or depression, a prescription medication, such as an antidepressant, could be an effective option.

-A prescription medication can be used long enough to calm the mind and balance mood, allowing you to learn and practice the techniques to deal with your anxiety effectively.
+Prescription medication can be used long enough to calm the mind and balance mood, allowing you to learn and practice how to deal with your anxiety effectively.

-In addition to prescription meds, there are many herbs, amino acids and other supplements that act in the brain similarly to prescription drugs and can reduce many different anxiety issues and symptoms.
+In addition to prescription meds, many herbs, amino acids, and other supplements act in the brain similarly to prescription drugs and can reduce many anxiety issues and symptoms.

-These herbs and supplements can be a safer alternative to prescriptions drugs.
+These herbs and supplements can be a safer alternative to prescription drugs.

 While some people are against medications of any kind, we believe prescription antidepressants and anti-anxiety medications have their place.